kianho/the-dump/README.md

-# cheatsheets
+# the-dump
-A collection of useful commands and workflows accumulated over the years, all consolidated in this README file.
+A collection of useful commands, workflows, and information accumulated over the years coding and setting up experiments.

 ## Git
 These git commands are assumed for the examples this section: